web2py/py4web/docs/chapter-05.rst

    and if-modified-since.
 This is all handled automatically based on the HTTP request headers.

-Dynamic Web Pages
+Dynamic web pages
 -----------------

-To create a dynamic page, you must create a function that returns the page content.
-For example edit the ``myapp/__init__.py`` as follows:
+A dynamic page is a Python function that returns the page content.
+For example, edit ``myapp/__init__.py`` as follows:

 .. code:: python